-Second, we are the first to analyze taxation of small business income separately from the wage income.
+Second, we analyze taxation of small business income separately from the wage income.
+The existence of a gap in taxation of business and wage income has been well known and has been subject of intense political debates.
+However, the knowledge about its empirical magnitude has been missing.
+We provide the first estimates of the empirical magnitude based on observational data.
 Third, the paper brings some methodological improvements.
 The TAXBEN model capturers some features that are not usually captured in microsimulations (e.g. mortgage deductions, disability tax credits).
-Our approach also follows the standards of the Mirrlees Review.7 Most importantly, the average, marginal, and participation tax rates measure the full tax wedge between the net disposable income received and the employer cost or the pre-tax profit.
+Our approach also follows the standards of the Mirrlees Review.
+Most importantly, the average, marginal, and participation tax rates measure the full tax wedge between the net disposable income received and the employer cost or the pretax profit.
 Last, the paper provides an update on the Czech tax-and-benefit system, based on the legislation in force in 2013, and some comparisons with other countries.

 Among the key findings, we find that the population mean of average tax rate on wage income gradually rises from 34.1 percent in the first decile to 42.9 percent in the top decile.
-For the self-employed, the average tax rate first declines from 34.0 percent in the first decile to 24.85 percent in the fourth decile and then rises to 31.9 percent in the top decile.
+For the self-employed, the average tax rate first declines from 34.0 percent in the first decile to 24.9 percent in the fourth decile and then rises to 31.9 percent in the top decile.
+Business income is taxed, on average, at only 28.1 percent.
+The wage income is taxed at 37.4 percent on average.
+The assumptions of the TAXBEN model in fact tend to over-predict the taxes actually paid by the self-employed; the true gap between taxes on wage and business income is likely to be even greater.

 The dispersion of the average tax rates is very high, particularly at medium and low incomes.
 The difference between taxpayers with the same income that pay the highest and lowest average tax rates commonly exceed 20 percentage points.
-The tax system exhibits almost no overall progressivity: this is best illustrated by the fact that the top income decile earns 26.7 percent of total income and pays 26.7 percent of total taxes.
-A vast majority of workers (75 percent) face an effective marginal tax rate of 48.6 percent.
-The participation tax rate is, on average, between 43 to 47 percent throughout most of the income distribution.
-It also has very high dispersion at low incomes, and 15 percent of earners face participation tax rates exceeding 60 percent.
+The actual "flatness" of the flat tax is compromised by a fairly large number of taxpayers who face marginal tax rates other than the full flat rate: three quarters of workers face the full effective marginal tax rate of 48.6 percent and only 44 percent of the self-employed face the full effective marginal tax rate of 36.4 percent.
+The participation tax rate is, on average, between 40 to 47 percent throughout most of the income distribution.
+It also has very high dispersion at low incomes, and 11 percent of earners face participation tax rates exceeding 60 percent.